M786Alam/RandomStringApp/README.md

 ## 🚀 Features

-- Specify length of random string to generate
+- Specify the length of the random string to generate
 - Fetch random strings using a custom content provider
 - Display metadata:
   - String value